Root the Ouya – Then add Google Play!

 Google Play on Ouya:

 Now that you have rooted the Ouya the next thing you would want to seriously help you out is a means to get those APKs installed on your Ouya with relative ease.
-That it would be nice if you could have the library of GooglePlay as well as the library of Ouya games to complete your system.
+It would be nice if you could have the library of GooglePlay as well as the library of Ouya games to complete your system.
 This mod will do it however it does not come without its listing of problems.

 • Having two marketplaces on one android device has been known to cause conflicts such as a lot of warning messages whenever you install a game from the Ouya Marketplace versus the Google Play marketplace.